2012-14-dotnet/week-1/README.md

 ## class

-- field, backing field
+- field, backing field = variable at the class level, backing field is always private
-- property
+- property = a backing field accessible via 2 distinct methods called get and set
-- constructor
+- constructor = instantiation method
-- method
+- method = block of code containing a set of functionality
-- destructor
+- destructor = de-instantiation method

+## design pattern

+Recurring code structure, Reusable formal solution to a common problem

+- singleton = limit instantiation to a single common instance for the application lifetime
+- factory method = formalize the instantiation of objects using a common method

+class Fred
+{
+  factory.makeComputer(); // concrete
+  new computer();
+  string s = "some text"; value has a type, container has a type var s = "some text"; container type is inferred by its value s = 10; // error

+  public string Name {get; set;} // property

+  private string name; // backing field getName(); // get method setName(); // set method
+}

+class Monica
+{
+  factory.makeComputer(); // concrete
+  new computer(laptop);
+}

+class Computer
+{
+  computer(string type);
+}

+class Factory
+{
+  makeComputer() creator
+  {
+    new lotsOfPetaRam(); // abstract
+  }
+}

 ## questions

-1. how do you define the C# Language
+1. how do you define the C# Language = compiled, strongly typed, statically typed, .NET language
-1. talk about the benefits of the CLR
+1. talk about the benefits of the CLR = portability, interoperability, performance, memory management
-1. explain the compilation process
+1. explain the compilation process = code is transformed into IL/Assembly transformed into Bytecode
-1. how do you define the OOP Concept
+1. how do you define the OOP Concept = refer up
-1. how do you define a Design Pattern
+1. how do you define a Design Pattern = refer up
-1. what is the Singleton Design Pattern
+1. what is the Singleton Design Pattern = refer up
-1. what is the Factory Method Design Pattern
+1. what is the Factory Method Design Pattern = refer up
-1. what is Unit Testing
+1. what is Unit Testing = ability to test a single functionality at a time, arrange/act/assert, xUnit
-1. how have you tested your code
+1. how have you tested your code = xUnit, reference the project to test, assert on the functionality
-1. how do you handle errors in your code
+1. how do you handle errors in your code = implementing try/catch/finally, managing null values
-1. what is your process to fix errors in your code
+1. what is your process to fix errors in your code = debugging, breakpoints
-1. what is your understanding of Serialization
+1. what is your understanding of Serialization = conversion of objects into xml, data transformation between systems
-1. more to come :)
+1. what is OUT keyword = ability to return more then 1 value from a method
+1. what is casting = transformation from 1 object type to another object type, by reference
+1. what is parsing = conversion from 1 primitive type to another primitive type, by value
+1. difference between value vs reference = reference is a set of value types, value is part of the BCL
+1. what is method overloading/overriding =
+1. what is a generic = type placeholder with constraint
+1. difference between array and list = array is static, list is dynamic